alexiszbik/clockbox/README.md

 My addition to this code is an I2C OLED display which shows the tempo in BPM and a metronome animation which stays mostly in sync with the output.
 I know the code is not really clean nor optimized but I wrote this for a friend in like 4 hours.
 ![](https://github.com/machmar/clockbox/blob/master/video-1651968461.gif?raw=true)
-Sorry for the gif being rotated :(
+The displayed BPM is now without the decimal places and also centered (didnt have time to make a new video.
+Also, sorry for the gif being rotated :(